-During a Mesilla Valley Economic Development Alliance meeting, Davin Lopez, president and CEO, said a significant hurdle in attracting new businesses is a lack of immediately available space.
+During a Mesilla Valley Economic Development Alliance meeting, Davin Lopez, president and CEO, said a significant hurdle in attracting new businesses is a lack of immediately available commercial real estate properties.

 “We have a need for spec space,” he said.

 Jake Redfearn, with NAI 1st Valley, said that commercial rentals in recent years have tended to be medical offices with some other retail spaces being created.
 But it has been more difficult to attract general retail due to a lack of immediately available space.

 “Outside of medical, it’s been pretty flat for the past three to four years,” Redfearn said.
 “It hasn’t been bad, hasn’t been terrible, but it’s been consistent.”

 There is not a lot of vacancy in retail spaces currently, with the exception of a couple of developments that are underway.
 One of the challenges, Redfearn said, is the fact businesses want high-profile locations which are, by and large, lacking open space for construction.